sfc-gh-akelkar/peds_hosp_ai_demo/unstructured_docs/operations/HIPAA_Compliance_Policy.md

 ## Policy Statement

-Lurie Children's Hospital is committed to protecting the privacy and security of patient health information while supporting quality patient care, education, research, and healthcare operations.
+Pediatric hospitals are committed to protecting the privacy and security of patient health information while supporting quality patient care, education, research, and healthcare operations.
 All PHI must be handled in accordance with HIPAA regulations and hospital policies.

 ## Definitions